Nathan the Wise: Ring Parable

 The centerpiece of the work is the "Ring Parable", narrated by Nathan when asked by Saladin which religion is true: an heirloom ring with the magical ability to render its owner pleasing in the eyes of God and mankind had been passed down from father to son.
 For generations, each father had bequeathed the ring to the son he loved most.
 When it came to a father with three sons whom he loved equally, he promised it (in "pious weakness") to each of them.
 Looking for a way to keep his promise, he had two replicas made, which were indistinguishable from the original, and gave on his deathbed a ring to each of them.

 The brothers quarreled over who owned the real ring.
 A wise judge admonished them that it was impossible to tell at that time – that it even could not be discounted that all three rings were replicas, the original one having been lost at some point in the past; that to find out whether one of them had the real ring it was up to them to live in such a way that their ring's powers could be proven true, to live a life that is pleasant in the eyes of God and mankind rather than expecting the ring's miraculous powers to do so.
 Nathan compares this to religion, saying that each of us lives by the religion we have learned from those we respect.

+An older rendition of the Ring Parable and its surrounding narrative involving Saladin and a wealthy Jew can be found in the 73° story of Il Novellino, in the third tale of the first day in Giovanni Boccaccio's Decameron, and in the story Ansalon Giudeo from Bosone da Gubbio's novel Fortunatus Siculus: ossia L'avventuroso Ciciliano.

+Even earlier versions can be found in the Tractatus de diversis materiis praedicabilibus by Étienne de Bourbon, in Li dis dou vrai aniel and in the Gesta Romanorum.